danieltannn/ITP_24/ConductProctoring/README.md

 - Exec Bypass: bypass/ignore the execution policy like _Restricted_ which restricts the PS command from running
 - Noprofile (-nop): Ignore the commands in the Profile file

+## Pros:
+- Not intrusive, no file will be downloaded and placed in the student's PC
+- Students have no access to the proctoring script at all
+- Execute in the background hidden
+- When updating the proctoring script, proctors can just re-host the newest version on the remote server

+## Cons:
+- Proctoring Script have to be written in powershell language
+- A remote server to serve the proctoring script from method 1.1
+- For method 1.2, if there is any update on the proctoring script, encodedstring have to be reformed and HID keystroke commands have to be editted too on every single raspberry pi

 # 2. Mass Storage

 **Prerequisite:**